Bandikui: Geography

-Bandikui sits at the junction of the Agra-Jaipur and the Delhi-Jaipur railway lines.
-The city is located 205 km south of Delhi.
+The city is located 200 km south of Delhi.
 Rajgarh town (in Alwar district) is about 25 km north of Bandikui.
-Sikandra is located about 17 km away, while the state capital Jaipur is 98 km by road and 91 km by rail.
+Sikandra is located about 10 km away, while the state capital Jaipur is 95 km by road and 90 km by rail.
+Dausa (district headquarter) is located in west direction about 35 km by road and 30 km by rail.

 History

 Bandikui was preferred for the tri-junction by British Railway surveyors over Rajgarh, Alwar, due to better alignment.
 The Bandikui railway station was established in 1874.
-Most trains traveling between Delhi and Jaipur stop at Bandikui.
+The railway junction has 6 plateform with all facilities for a grade A railway station.
+The first train in Rajasthan ran from Bandikui Junction to Agra Fort, started in April 1874 by the colonial government in India.
+Most trains traveling from Delhi to Jaipur and Agra to Jaipur stop at Bandikui.
 At the time of colonialism, some 1000 British families lived in Bandikui.
-Some Raj era bungalows can still be found in Bandikui.
+Some British Raj era bungalows can still be found in railway colony Bandikui.